pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 2. OAC Uptake
     -   Other indications for OAC (Mechanical Heart Valve, Valvular Heart Surgery, Systemic Embolization)
     -   CHADSVASC &lt;=1
+    -   Survived and remained in province for up to 10,30,90 days to determine initial drug therapy

 ##### Outcomes / Endpoint(s)